questionlp/libwwdtm/README.md

 The repository for the new version of the Stats Page is available at [wwdtm](https://github.com/questionlp/wwdtm).

+No further development or bugfixes will be made to this project and the repository has been marked as read-only.

 ## Overview

 Data Access Library to provide show, host, scoreekeeper, panelist and guest